BLOG

 Enterprise Nation

 Given the relatively recent boom in new businesses and digital funding platforms, having a primary funding source is more relevant than ever before.
-One viable source is family, friends and fools (known as the '3Fs').
+One viable source is the 3Fs.

 But before you accept money from your nearest and dearest, make sure they aren't expecting an immediate return on their investment.
 Instead, it's better to assume your family and friends are prepared to finance you with money they might lose.
 Pointing this out will help you to avoid conflict at a later date.

-In this blog, we look as some of the pros and cons of starting a business with money from the 3Fs: family, friends and fools.
+In this blog, we look at some of the pros and cons of starting a business with money from the 3Fs: family, friends and fools.

 The pros